 The Islamic religion is the most widely practised religion in Oman and this is a subsect called Ibrahim, but there are a few minority of Christianity.

 Is it safe to drink the tap water?

 Tap water in Oman is considered safe and clean, but to be on the safe side it is advised to stick to bottled water, just in case.

-There are 6 mobile network operators and also quite a number of internet service providers in Oman.
+There are over 4 mobile network operators and about 0 internet service providers in Oman.
 You can checkout the

 and also details about each of them.